Sally port: Prisoner transport entrances

-Law enforcement in the United States uses sally ports as secure entrances to jails, prisons and courthouses.
-It is within the closed sally port where weapons are found and secured so they do not enter the facility.
-Newly arrested persons are usually driven in through a jail's sally port and the exterior doors closed.
-Once inside the sally port, arrestees are checked for weapons and officer weapons are stowed.
+Law enforcement in the United States uses sallyports as secure entrances to jails, prisons and courthouses.
+It is within the closed sallyport where weapons are found and secured so they do not enter the facility.
+Newly arrested persons are usually driven in through a jail's sallyport and the exterior doors closed.
+Once inside the sallyport, arrestees are checked for weapons and other possessions and officer weapons are stowed.
 Once all weapons are secured, the inner door is opened so that the prisoner and arresting officer may enter the jail.
-Sally ports are used to transfer prisoners because they remain within a secured location to transfer from a building to a vehicle.
-A sally port may be an enclosed garage type building or a securely fenced or walled open-air parking area.
+Sallyports are used to transfer prisoners because they remain within a secured location to transfer from a building to a vehicle.
+A sallyport may be an enclosed garage type building or a securely fenced or walled open-air parking area.

-Cultural references

-A sally port appears on the mural crown of the coat of arms of Malta.